miguelalba96/OCT_project/README.md

-# optical coherence tomography (OCT)
+# Retina damage detection - optical coherence tomography (OCT)

-Repository containing example of how to write a custom optimization using tensorflow to detect retina damage from OCT images
+Repository containing example of how to write a custom machine leaning optimization strategy in order to detect pathological conditions from OCT images